-- 1. Annual approval by local Executive

-Committee of the list of permits

-& licenses key to the business are

-updated and clear ownership is

-assigned together with a procedure

-for management of different types of

-permit and licenses.
+- 1. Annual approval by local CEO of the list of all relevant permits & licenses for the business to operate.
+Annual - 2.
+Annual approval by the local legal team (or equivalent at your organization) and the quarry (mine planer) and land management officer (or equivalent at your organization) of the existing titles of ownership, mining and surface rights, concessions and permits, including upcoming renewals.
+Annual - Approval, half yearly, by the land management officer (or equivalent at your organization) of the land ownership situation, including proposed or planned land activity (acquisition, disposal), and the effect on the relevant licenses.
+Half year - 4.
+Annual approval by stakeholders (see requirements) of the progress of mining activities and the compliance with mining regulations and permit requirements.
 Annual

-- 2. Annual approval by the local legal team and the quarry (mine planer) and land management officer (or equivalent at your organization) of the existing titles of ownership, mining and surface rights, concessions and permits, including upcoming renewals.
-Annual

-- Approval, half yearly, by the land management officer (or equivalent at your organization) of the land ownership situation, including proposed or planned land activity (acquisition, disposal), and the effect on the relevant licenses.
-Half year

-- 4. Annual approval by stakeholders (see requirements) of the progress of mining activities and the compliance with mining regulations and permit requirements.
-Annual

-- For all key permits & licenses (e.g. environmental, operating permits, guarry & mining, production, energy use, vessels & ports, construction). roles and responsibilities are clearly defined within the organization, adequate processes are put in place in order to ensure their validity, proper filing & archiving, timely renewal, and publication (if required).
-Local laws and regulations, international standards when required, as well as Holcim Code of Business Conduct (CoBC), are respected in the management of all permits & licenses related activities.
-(Step 1) - Third Party interfacing with public officials to acquire, renew or review titles, licenses and permits are managed through the Third Party Due Diligence (TPDD) tool. (control related to TPDD is covered in MCS30) (Step 1) - All existing titles of ownership, mining / surface rights, concessions and permits are reviewed at least annually with the local legal team and in consultation with the quarry (mine planner) and land management officer to ensure they are valid.
-(Step 2)
+- For all relevant permits & licenses (e.g. environmental, operating permits, quarry & mining, production, energy use, vessels & ports, construction, air, water, deforestation, blasting), roles and responsibilities are clearly defined within the organization, adequate processes are put in place in order to ensure their validity, proper filing & archiving, timely renewal, and publication (if required).
+The list is updated and clear ownership is assigned together with a procedure for management of different types of permit and licenses (Step 1) - Local laws and regulations, international standards when required, as well as Holcim Code of Business Conduct (CoBC), are respected in the management of all permits & licenses related activities.
+(Step 1) - Third Party interfacing with public officials to acquire, renew or review titles, licenses and permits are managed through the Third Party Due Diligence (TPDD) tool. (control related to TPDD is covered in MCS30) (Step 1) - All existing titles of ownership, mining / surface rights, concessions and permits are reviewed at least annually with the local legal team (or equivalent at your

-- The land management officer leads a review of the land ownership situation twice a year (or according to the local requirements).
+- organization) and in consultation with the quarry (mine planner) and land management officer to ensure they are valid.
+(Step 2) - The land management officer leads a review of the land ownership situation twice a year (or according to the local requirements).
 A review of the foreseen land acquisition / disposals is led by the land management officer with the quarry management and the country raw material competent person.
-These reviews include reviewing all requirements to maintain the relevant licenses and permits.
+These reviews covers all requirements to maintain the relevant licenses and permits.
 (Step 3) - Renewal of permits, trigger and exercise of mining rights and permits occurs before the expiration date.
 (Step 3) - Meetings with all stakeholders are conducted to review the progress of the mining activities, monitor compliance with the mining regulations and permitting obligations.
 These include Quarry & Plant Management, Sustainable Development, Environment, Legal and Land Management.
 (Step 4)